 This Cuban picadillo recipe makes for a quick ground beef dinner (we're talking only 30 minutes!) that's flavorful and perfect for feeding a family!
 It's an easy dinner recipe that's gluten free.
 It also follows the SCD, Whole30, and Paleo lifestyles.

-Whenever I’m in a time crunch for dinner, this is my go to dish.
-It's super fast to make, incredibly flavorful and we almost always have enough for leftovers!
-Picadillo is a Cuban dish that is traditionally served over white rice.
+Hi friends!
+Whenever I need a quick dinner, this Cuban picadillo recipe is my go to dish.
+It's an incredibly easy dinner recipe that's FULL of flavor and we almost always have enough for leftovers!

 - 1 pound ground beef

 - 1 small green bell pepper, finely chopped

 - 1 ½ tablespoon dried oregano